Managing for innovation

 - Create internal capacity through the preparation of innovation agents to implement a Quality Management and Continuous Improvement approach;

-- Standardize internal critical processes and procedures and build a key performance indicators model;
+- Standardise internal critical processes and procedures and build a key performance indicators model;

-- Develop a prison strategy implementation device though a balanced scorecards approach;
+- Develop a prison strategy implementation device through a balanced scorecards approach;

 - Involve inmates in the development of active reinsertion strategies;